...

 Start Using the CRM

-Initiate usage across pre-defined groups transitioning departments in controlled waves once comfort levels strengthen through hands-on familiarity.
+Initiate usage across pre-defined groups, transitioning departments in controlled waves once comfort levels strengthen through hands-on familiarity.

 Monitor and Optimize